fiqcodes/smartlook-ai-agent/README.md

 - Open an issue on GitHub
 - Start a discussion in the repository

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-If you find SmartLook useful, please consider giving it a star!
+If you find SmartLook useful, please consider giving it a star! ⭐

-**Built with dedication for data analysts everywhere**
+**Built with dedication for data analysts everywhere** 🚀